Will Smith (defensive end): Road rage incident and death

 Three years to the day after Hayes was sentenced, however, the United States Supreme Court handed down the Ramos v.
 Louisiana ruling, which declared that non-unanimous criminal convictions violate the Sixth and Fourteenth Amendments.
 Because Hayes had not exhausted his appeals, he was directly impacted by the Ramos decision, and the decision denying a new trial was reversed on November 19, 2020.
 On January 11, 2021, the Supreme Court vacated Hayes' conviction, pending a new trial.
 Because Hayes was initially convicted on manslaughter, he cannot face charges greater than manslaughter in the retrial.
+On January 27, 2024, Hayes was found guilty of manslaughter at his re-trial; he was sentenced to 25 years in prison on April 25, though the sentence was reduced to 22 years on July 23.